 If you have supplied services on time or delivered goods on time, you should be paid on time.
-When you’re not, chasing for payment costs your business money in wasted time and effort, which ultimately impacts on your business’s profitability.
+When you’re not, chasing for payment costs your business money in wasted time and effort, which ultimately impacts your business’s profitability.
 You have a legal right under late payment legislation to be paid within the agreed payments terms for the work you do.
-In accordance with the legislation if invoices are not paid on time the debtor is liable to pay the debt collection costs.
+In accordance with the legislation, if invoices are not paid on time, the debtor is liable to pay the debt recovery costs.

 We enforce Late Payment Legislation and get your invoices paid

-Advocate enforce your legal rights, get your invoices paid, and provide your business with a completely free of cost debt recovery service.
+Advocate enforce your legal rights, get your invoices paid, and provide your business with a completely free of cost debt collection service.

 The clients Advocate work on behalf of and represent benefit from:

-- A completely free of cost debt collection and debt recovery solution
+A completely free of cost debt recovery solution

-Chasing for payment of invoices that have not been paid on time can be stressful and frustrating, it also takes up time which would be better spent on growing your business.
-In some cases late payment can became a serious issue if it means a business is unable to pay its own suppliers on time.
-The good working relationships you have built with your suppliers could become strained simply because you have not been paid on time.
-Every week businesses in the UK that are unable to pay their overheads and suppliers are forced to close while being owed money by debtors that would have cleared their debts.
+Chasing for payment of invoices that have not been paid on time can be stressful and frustrating.
+It also takes up time that would be better spent on growing your business.
+In some cases, late payment can become a serious issue if a business cannot pay its suppliers on time.
+The excellent working relationships you have built with your suppliers could become strained simply because you have not been paid on time.
+Every week businesses in the UK that cannot pay their overheads and suppliers are forced to close while being owed money by debtors that would have cleared their debts.

-Don’t worry we have access to the latest debt recovery software and real time information that will answer all of the above questions and more in just a few minutes providing us with a detailed debtor profile and course of action to follow.
+Don’t worry.
+We have access to the latest debt collection software and real-time information that will answer all of the above questions and more in just a few minutes, providing us with a detailed debtor profile and course of action to follow.

 Negative cash flow is the cause of most late payments

-Whilst we are proud of our information systems and search capabilities, we are also transparent, and therefore we are pleased to advise you that in most cases of late payment few if any of the potential questions we have highlighted above will be relevant.
+Whilst we are proud of our information systems and search capabilities, we are also transparent.
+Therefore, we are pleased to advise you that in most cases of late payment, few of the potential questions we have highlighted above will be relevant.
 Late payment is almost exclusively due to cash flow constraints and debtors juggling their financial commitments.

 In cases where either it is financially unviable to pursue the debt through legal action or our client decides not to issue legal proceedings, Advocate will close our file in the matter.
 Whatever the circumstances, when we close a file without recovering payment, the debt recovery services we have supplied are free of charge.

-Proceedings are issued by our specialist debt recovery solicitors
+Proceedings are issued by our specialist debt collection solicitors

-A debtor’s credit rating and ability to obtain credit will be effected within days of a Judgment being registered against them.
+A debtor’s credit rating and ability to obtain credit will be affected within days of a Judgment being registered against them.
 Should the debtor satisfy the Judgment within 28 of it being registered then they may apply to have the Judgment removed from the Register.
-If a Judgment is removed from the Register then the debtor’s credit rating will be restored.
-If the debtor satisfies the Judgment after 28 days it will be filed as satisfied, however, the effect on the debtor’s credit rating will last for 6 years.
+If a Judgment is removed from the Register, then the debtor’s credit rating will be restored.
+If the debtor satisfies the Judgment after 28 days, it will be filed as satisfied.
+However, the effect on the debtor’s credit rating will last for six years.

-Despite the serious financial consequences of a Judgment there is no guarantee that it will be paid, unfortunately many are not and Enforcement will be required.
-Enforcing Judgment is the final phase of the debt collection process.
-There are several options with the most often used and usually the most cost effective option being the instruction of Bailiffs or as they are now titled High Court Enforcements Officers.
+Despite the serious financial consequences of a Judgment, there is no guarantee that it will be paid.
+Unfortunately, many are not, and Enforcement may be required.
+Enforcing Judgment is the final phase of the debt recovery process.
+There are several options with the most often used and usually, the most cost-effective option being the instruction of Bailiffs or as they are now titled High Court Enforcements Officers.